 on those replies.

-is normal.
-Talk with your doctor if you have any concerns.
+of normal development.
+Talk to your doctor if you have any questions or concerns about